blakadder/mkdocs-windmill/docs/commands.md

     }
 ```

-`reboot` (alias: `restart`)
+`reboot` or `restart`

 Saves any changes in the configuration file and reboots the device.

 `factoryreset`

-Clear the filesystem and eeprom and reboot the device in its initial state.
+Clear the filesystem and EEPROM and reboot the device in its initial state.

-Warning: There is no confirmation prompt nor undo function!
+!!! danger "There is no confirmation prompt nor an undo function!"

 ## Configuration Settings

-### Wifi
+### Wi-FI

 `ssid`

-Sets network name of the access point to connect to.
+Set network name of the access point to connect to.

 `pass`

-Sets the optional password for the access point to connect to.
+Set the optional password for the access point to connect to.

 ### MQTT

 `hostname`

-Sets the hostname of the device and mqtt topic for the node to `hasp/<hostname>/`
+Set the hostname of the device and mqtt topic for the node to `hasp/<hostname>/`

 `mqtthost`

-Sets the hostname of the mqtt broker.
+Set the IP address or hostname of the mqtt broker.

 `mqttport`

-Sets the port of the mqtt broker.
+Set the port of the mqtt broker.

 `mqttuser`

-Sets the optional username for the mqtt broker.
+Set the optional username for the mqtt broker.

 `mqttpass`

-Sets the optional password for the mqtt broker.
+Set the optional password for the mqtt broker.

-### Config/xxx
+### Config/submodule

 You can get or set the configuration of a hasp-lvgl submodule in json format.
-To get the configuration, the command `config/&gt;submodule&lt;`.
+To get the configuration, use the command `config/<submodule>`.
-The result will be published to `hasp/plate35/state/config`.
-Passwords will be omited from the result.
+The result will be published to `hasp/<hostname>/state/config`.
+Passwords will be omitted from the result.

 ```
 config/wifi